plastboks/Swing-RPN-Calculator/README.md

 About
 =====
 This project is just a small 'fooling around with Java and swing' project.
 Nothing too serious.
 My secondary objective with this project was to get familiar with the [IntelliJ IDEA](http://www.jetbrains.com/idea).
+After initial commits, this project will most likely die off into the abyss.